Using Glide Path Formulas for Asset Allocation Strategies

 Types of Glide Path Formulas

-- Rising Glide Path: The least common glide path, this formula would begin with an allocation more heavily weighted to bonds and would shift more to stocks as the bonds mature.
-For example, an allocation of 65% bonds and 35% stocks might shift to 65% stocks and 35% bonds.
+The least common glide path, this formula would begin with an allocation more heavily weighted to bonds and would shift more to stocks as the bonds mature.
+For example, an allocation of 65 percent bonds and 35 percent stocks might change to 65 percent stocks and 35 percent bonds.
 As the bonds mature, the investor would purchase equities in the portfolio.

-A typical target-retirement 2050 fund may have an asset allocation of roughly 80% stocks and 20% bonds.
+A typical target-retirement 2050 fund may have an asset allocation of roughly 80 percent stocks and 20 percent bonds.
 But as the target year approaches, stocks will receive a steadily declining allocation and bonds will receive a steadily increasing allocation.
 Cash can also become part of the allocation, especially as the target date draws closer.

 Investing with glide path formulas can be a simple, strategic way of combining passive and active management to reach an investment objective.
 Since stocks have greater market risk than bonds, it's wise to decrease exposure to stocks as the time horizon of the objective nears its end.
 In this common application, a declining glide path can make sense for the investor.

 Gliding path formulas can prevent investors from attempting to time the market and invest according to market conditions.
-Since market timing tends to do more harm than good with regard to portfolio returns, the glide path formula can be a wise tool for long-term investors.
+Since market timing tends to do more harm than good concerning portfolio returns, the glide path formula can be a wise tool for long-term investors.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.